tencentyun/intlcloud-documents/product_new/网络产品中心/对等连接/购买指南/计费概述_intl_en.md

 ## Billing overview
 **Intra-region** peering connections are **free of charge**, and you will be charged for **cross-region** peering connections in the following pay-as-you-go modes:
 - Billing by daily peak bandwidth: settlement is performed based on the peak inbound or outbound bandwidth on a day.
 - Billing by monthly 95th percentile: settlement is performed based on the top 5 peak inbound and outbound bandwidth values in a month.
 (This billing mode is not yet open to all users.
-To use this mode, please [submit a ticket](https://cloud.tencent.com/apply/p/clg22aj1t6n).)
+To use this mode, please submit a ticket.)
->!
-The cost of a cross-region or cross-account peering connection is paid by the initiator of the peering connection (not the actual communication requester).
+> The cost of a cross-region or cross-account peering connection is paid by the initiator of the peering connection (not the actual communication requester).

 ## Billing modes